CristianoTonelFetter/mortgage-calculator/README.md

 ### Running

-Just open public/index.html on Google Chrome or any browser of your choice
+Option 1: Just open public/index.html on Google Chrome or any browser of your choice Option 2:

 ### Testing